arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/image-classification/content.md

 ### Deploy

 Deploying the ML model to your board requires a few steps.
 The Edge Impulse® Studio provides an export feature for OpenMV.
-Switch to the deployment section in the menu, select OpenMV under "Build firmware" and click "build".
+Switch to the deployment section in the menu, select OpenMV under "Create Library" and click "build".
 This will create an OpenMV compatible library and download it as a zip file.
 Unzip it.

 ![The Edge Impulse® Studio has a built-in export function for OpenMV](assets/deployment.png)